strawlab/freemovr_engine/README.rst

 flyvr nodes
 ==================

-display_server - the VROS display server
+display_server - the FLYVR display server
 ----------------------------------------

-The VROS display server node runs locally on the computer(s) connected to the physical display.
+The FLYVR display server node runs locally on the computer(s) connected to the physical display.
 During a typical experiment, it will be running an experiment plugin.
 Each experiment plugin updates the graphics engine on the basis of the fly's current position.
 Given the scenegraph and the calibrated screen layout, the node will compute the images shown on the projectors.

-viewport_definer.py - VROS viewport definer
+viewport_definer.py - FLYVR viewport definer
 -------------------------------------------

 Runs a GUI program that allows the user to interactively define the